CANTON An autopsy report on Betty D. Babcock, the woman found buried behind a trailer in Stockholm, revealed that her death was a homicide.

 Further charges are being considered, Mr. Peets said.
 I believe it is putting the cart ahead of the horse on what charges will be made.

-Troopers were first alerted to the burial site during an investigation into possible welfare fraud initiated by the county Department of Social Services and Ms. Rains office.
-Mr. Bartlett is charged with one count of welfare fraud and three counts of offering a false instrument for filing.
+Troopers were first alerted to the burial site during an investigation into a possible welfare fraud initiated by the county Department of Social Services and Ms. Rains office.
+Mr. Bartlett is currently charged with one count of welfare fraud and three counts of offering a false instrument for filing.

-He is accused of receiving food stamps and heating assistance from Nov.
+Mr. Bartlett is accused of receiving food stamps and heating assistance from Nov.
 21, 2012, to Feb.
-28 totaling $3,258, while gaining access to Mr. Babcocks Social Security checks and state retirement payments for his own use.
+28 totaling $3,258, while gaining access to Mr. Babcocks Social Security checks and New York state retirement payments for his own use.
 According to testimony during an April 4 preliminary hearing in Fowler Town Court, he told a Social Services official that he had been receiving $1,135 a month from Mr. Babcock as a debt owed for taking care of the elderly couple.
 He said he didnt consider it income, which is why he never reported it.

 He admitted to burying the Babcocks bodies during his court appearance.

 This has been a complicated investigation and I commend the New York State Police on their investigation under extremely difficult and challenging conditions, Ms. Rain said.
-Because of the complexity of this case, the entire file must be reviewed with law enforcement and Dr. Sikirica before filing additional charges.
+Because of the complexity of this case the entire file must be reviewed with law enforcement and Dr. Sikirica before filing additional charges.

 Additional charges will be filed, Ms. Rain said.

-Mr. Bartlett is being held in St. Lawrence County jail, Canton, on $10,000 cash and bond.
+Mr. Bartlett is currently being held in St. Lawrence County jail, Canton, on $10,000 cash and bond.
 He is awaiting county grand jury action.